Museum of early consumer electronics and 1st achievements

 This is a complete kit.
 Original box - all serial numbers match.
 All accessories and manuals.

-This was the first ever Sky receiver that had an embedded decoder to take a Sky card.
+This was the first ever Sky receiver which had an embedded decoder to take a Sky card.

 The embedded decoder was a Videocrypt decoder and the Sky card was inserted into the card reader.